watson-developer-cloud/speech-javascript-sdk/README.md

 Otherwise the promise will not resolve in a timely manner (because it will continue to wait for more speech until the connection times out.)

 ### `WatsonSpeechToText.resultsToText(ArrayOfResults)` -> Final Text

+Helper method to turn `.promise()` results into a single string of text.